bluong/GitRefresher/README.txt

 regenerate(), a method that will have the current soldier heal a given amount.
 For now, make it a static value of 5.

 change_turns(), a method that will allow the next soldier to take his turn

+After you implement all of the methods with print statements to make your code actually output something, please tag and push.